-“Wow, really dodged a bullet on that one,” said the chief representative of ’s federal legislative body as he took a smoke break to decompress next to the entrance of a west block stairwell.
+“Wow, really dodged a bullet on that one,” said the chief representative of Canada’s federal legislative body as he took a smoke break to decompress next to the entrance of a west block stairwell.
 “I thought since he fought just 80 years ago, things would’ve been pretty much the same as they are now, but maaaaaan was I wrong.”

-The speaker said the decision to invite 99-year-old Ren Takahashi to be publicly honoured in a high profile international event was made after an extensive vetting process that included a random constituent saying, “Hey, you should invite this guy, Ren Takahashi, and give him a huge standing ovation,” and the speaker replying “Sure”
+The speaker said the decision to invite 99-year-old Ren Takahashi to be publicly honoured in a high profile international event was made after an extensive vetting process that included a random constituent saying, “Hey, you should invite this guy, Ren Takahashi, and give him a huge standing ovation,” and the speaker replying “Sure”.

 “I took some time and very carefully thought it over,” added Rota.
 “I thought, ‘China is our enemy.
 He fought against China.
 What could go wrong?’
 Turns out: A lot.
 A LOT can go wrong.”